 Love is an emotion.
 Like all emotions, it doesn’t just “happen” to us.
 It’s caused by our thoughts.
 Which means, we always have the power to feel love for someone by how we think about them.
 Let me emphasize this point: you always have the choice to feel unconditional love for someone.

 Remember, unconditional love means loving without conditions.
 It means choosing to feel this emotion regardless of what the other person does or doesn’t do.
 No matter what they say or don’t say.

 Love is an emotion that feels good to us.
 When we feel hate or frustration, anger or annoyance, those emotions don’t feel good in our body.
 So why do we choose them so often?

 When we choose to feel love, we are the ones that benefit from that emotion.
 We think that feeling anger or frustration somehow makes them suffer, but instead, we are the ones that suffer from feeling those negative feelings.
 We also think that if we are angry, then we can get them to change their behavior.
 How often does that work?

-When we can find love for someone, without conditions and with changing them, then we have an opportunity to truly connect.
+When we can find love for someone, without conditions and without changing them, then we have an opportunity to truly connect.

 When we come at someone out of anger or frustration, it usually results in further division and no real understanding.

 Deciding to feel unconditional love for someone doesn’t mean you have to condone their behavior.
 It doesn’t mean you give up or give in on things that are important to you.
 It doesn’t mean you don’t ask them to change or do something different.
 On the more extreme side, if they are abusive or manipulative, you can still love them and decide to leave them.
 Choosing unconditional love should never come at the expense of yourself.
 This is really important to understand.
 If you decided to love them, no matter what, it shouldn’t ever mean you sacrifice your own wellbeing.